slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsComplete.md

+---

-[^1] Getzen's heart did not raise to the status of his mind: he was a Nazi and died in a prison camp after being detained during the Prague uprising.
+[1] Gentzen's heart did not raise to the status of his mind: he was a Nazi and died in a prison camp after being detained during the Prague uprising.